 - 1. Letters.
 Except as otherwise provided below, communications with the Court shall be by letter.
 Letters must be filed electronically on ECF.
 Letters seeking relief should be filed on ECF as letter-motions, not as ordinary letters.
 Letters may not exceed three pages in length (single-spaced, with standard font and margins) without prior permission from Chambers.
 Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document). - 2.
 Telephone Calls.
-Telephone calls to Chambers are strongly disfavored and are permitted only in urgent situations requiring immediate attention.
-Parties should review these Individual Rules & Practices before calling with questions about the Court's rules and practices.
-Technical questions pertaining to ECF filings should be directed to the ECF Help Desk at HelpDesk@nysd.uscourts.gov or (212) 805-0800. - 3.
+Telephone calls to Chambers are prohibited.
+All urgent communications with the Court should occur pursuant to Rule I(B)(9). - 3.
 Email.
 Although the Court prefers communications from parties be made by letter or letter-motion filed on ECF as directed by Rule I(B)(1), supra, there may be certain instances where email communication is necessary or more efficient.
 Such instances may include, for example, notifying the Court of last-minute travel delays that will affect a party's ability to be present at a scheduled conference or alerting the Court to an urgent letter filed on ECF.